The Teenage Sleep Guide

 Last Modified 1 June 2023 First Added 1 May 2015

 If you have teenage children, you will notice that their sleeping habits are perhaps quite different from your own.
-Teenagers and sleep have a love/hate relationship.
-But how much of this is by choice and how much is it due to biology?
-Sleep expert Dr Robert S Rosenberg answers The Sleep Matters Club’s questions on teen sleep.
+Late nights, lie-ins, and skipping breakfast – teenagers and sleep have a love/hate relationship.

-As I go into detail in my book Sleep Soundly Every Night , Feel Fantastic Every Day, teenagers have significant changes in their circadian rhythms.
+“Teenagers have significant changes in their circadian rhythms.
 They require more sleep than adults.
 In most studies, they seem to do best with nine to ten hours of sleep.
-Most adults require seven to nine hours of sleep.
+Most adults require seven to nine hours of sleep.”

-Yes, as referenced above.
-Stanford University conducted a study on sleep and student athletes.
-They found that the closer to ten hours the student athlete slept, the more their athletic performance improved.
+Stanford University conducted a study on sleep and student-athletes.
+They found that the closer to ten hours the student-athlete slept, the more their athletic performance improved.

 How long does the teenage phase of sleep last?

-In the majority of teenagers, the delay in circadian rhythms is over during their early twenties.
+In most teenagers, the delay in circadian rhythms is over during their early twenties.
 However, about 7% will continue to manifest this problem as adults.
-Many of them will find the night shift to their liking.

 Does sleep differ for teenage boys and girls?